Toxicity and antimicrobial activity of tropylated aniline and its derivatives

 Tatyana Polyudova, Institute of Ecology and Genetics of Microorganisms, Perm Federal Research Center, Ural Branch of the Russian Academy of Sciences, Perm, Russia

-Candidate of Biological Sciences, Researcher, Laboratory of Microbial Development Biochemistry
+Candidate of Biological Sciences, Head of the Laboratory of Microbial Development Biochemistry

 Tatyana Akentieva, Perm State Agro-Technological University named after academician D.N.
 Prianishnikov, Perm, Russia